-Quantum science is forging ahead in leaps and bounds.
-It shows us undoubtedly what we think, feel and believe affects and determines our reality.
+Quantum science shows us undoubtedly what we think, feel and believe affects and determines our reality.
 Just having a basic understanding of the brain motivates us to change our behaviours because we KNOW with a few key techniques that this creates permanent positive change for a better life.

 When we feel stressed or just plain joyless, it’s hard to pick ourselves up.
-This is where the power of music and singing can catapult our mood and completely transform our biology.
-Merge this with conscious intention and you have a potent tool for change.
-The benefits that singing with focused intention can give to ALL aspects of our lives; physical, mental, emotional and spiritual are nothing short of phenomenal.
+Science and Epigenetics shows that music and singing have an immediate effect on our mood and completely transform our biology.
+Merge this with positive lyrics and conscious intention and you have a potent tool for change affecting ALL aspects of your life; physically, mentally, emotionally and spiritually.

 The Japanese scientist Dr. Masaru Emoto’s extraordinary work discovered that our thoughts and intentions impact our physical realm.
 His research demonstrated what happens to water when exposed to loving benevolent words with compassionate intentions.
 The water took on molecular formations that appeared harmonious and aesthetically pleasing.
 However when the water was exposed to fearful, angry, anxious and discordant human intentions the results were disfigured showing unpleasant molecular formations.
 The remarkable significance of the fact that human thoughts, intentions and sounds can strengthen or disempower our surroundings and our own biological structure, is said to be one of the greatest discoveries of our time.